playframework/playframework/documentation/manual/releases/release29/Highlights29.md

 in the final sql.

 > This escape mechanism will be applied to all `!$evolutions{{{...}}}` placeholders, no matter if a mapping for a variable is defined in the `substitutions.mappings` config or not.

+### IP filter added

+A new filter was added to restrict access by black-/whitelisting IP addresses.

+Please see [[the IP filter page|IPFilter]] for more details.